 - It isnt always clear which element of the page has the current keyboard focus.
 This doesnt meet criterion 2.4.7 (focus visible).

-We plan to make sure that our content is navigable and this is part of our remediation plan for accessibility.
-We will adjust our heading structure, make sure we have descriptive and informative titles, logical and intuitive link orders, and links with clear names and purpose.
-We will make sure every page clearly shows where the keyboard focus is at any moment, and that there are at least two ways to reach our most important sites on every page.
+We are applying a plan to make sure our content is navigable as part of our remediation plan for accessibility.
+We are adjusting our heading structure, making sure we have descriptive and informative titles, logical and intuitive link orders, and links with clear names and purpose.
+We are making sure every page clearly shows where the keyboard focus is at any moment, and that there are at least two ways to reach our most important sites on every page.

 Some of our content is hard to navigate.
 This means it does not meet WCAG 2.1 AA Guideline 2.5 (input modalities).